karenelisse/PlanetEstateApp/README.md

 * __mongoose__ I used mongoose to connect to my MongoDB.
 It's simple and streamlined.
 * __FileStack__ I used FileStack to enable the user to upload photos and save the URL in the database, so the listings and agents could have photos attached
 * __mLabs__ I chose to use mLab for the database hosting.
 While I could have hosted it locally, I chose to put it in the cloud.
 This allows it to have a backup, free, daily.
 While this doesn't matter currently, if this were to become scaleable, having it in the cloud is not always a bad thing.
+* __heroku__ I hosted it on Heroku for a couple of reasons, the first being that it was free.
+The second being that it works really well with Node.js.
+Third, because it is simple and straightforward to use from the command line.

 ## Other Features I'd Like to Add
 The thing about time, is you only have so much of it.
 While I would have love to have implemented the following, I just didn't have the time to do it.
 That being said, in my spare time, I'd love to come back and start adding some of these: